Gum Disease Treatment – Glenmont, NY

 Why Choose Glenmont Dental for Gum Disease Treatment?

 - Early Morning & Evening Dental Appointments

 - Focused on Punctuality & Short Wait Times

 What Is Gum Disease?

 When plaque isn’t cleared away with regular oral hygiene and dental cleanings, it builds up and allows dangerous bacteria to thrive.
 These bacteria produce toxins that inflame the gum tissue.
 Without treatment, the infection can progress to the point where bacteria destroy the bone and connective tissues holding your teeth in place, resulting in tooth loss!
-That’s why Dr. Zuberi strives to treat gum disease as soon as she can.
+That’s why Dr. Hammond strives to treat gum disease as soon as he can.